Networks and collective impact

 Most ambitious systems change goals lie beyond the capacity of any one organization to achieve.
-More and more experts and practitioners have come to embrace the power of networks and collaborative processes (link to blog entry?) to achieve more substantive, systems- or population-level change.
-These processes have the ability to leverage diverse sources of knowledge and influence and to align multiple actors around a common set of goals ….
+More and more experts and practitioners have come to embrace the power of networks and collaborative processes to achieve more substantive, systems- or population-level change.
+These processes have the ability to leverage diverse sources of knowledge and influence and to align multiple actors around a common set of goals.

 I can help your group to assess which form of network or collaborative process is best suited to your needs.
 It can sometimes be tricky to strike the right balance between process and content in a collaborative initiative with its many different players, interests and moving parts.
 I can also help your group/collaborative to navigate the challenges of balancing the necessary pieces: